PyChunks/ansible_role_certbot_nginx/README.md

 Role Name
 =========

-Creates basic DNS records for a Cloudflare registered domain
+Creates a SSL certificate for a given domain via certbot

 Requirements
 ------------